A growing number of employers, government agencies, institutions, restaurants and entertainment venues are mandating COVID-19 vaccines.

 Northwell Health.
 The largest health system in the state, which is based in New Hyde Park and operates 11 hospitals on Long Island, gave employees a deadline of Aug.
 16 to be fully vaccinated or submit to weekly COVID-19 testing.
 It had previously announced it was requiring all new hires, students and volunteers to be fully vaccinated.
 Northwell — which said 77% of its workforce is vaccinated — also told staffers if they fail to get tested in a timely manner they "will face adverse action that could progress up to and include termination," according to a statement.

-Mount Sinai Health System: The Mount Sinai Health System, which includes Mount Sinai South Nassau Hospital in Oceanside, announced that COVID-19 vaccinations are mandatory for all faculty and staff by Sept.
-13. The mandate is being instituted due to the "rapid spread" of the delta variant, officials said.
-All employees must get at least the first dose of a vaccine by Sept.
+Mount Sinai Health System.
+The Mount Sinai Health System, which includes Mount Sinai South Nassau Hospital in Oceanside, announced that COVID-19 vaccinations are mandatory for all faculty and staff.
+All employees had to get at least the first dose of a vaccine by Sept.
 13, with limited exceptions being made for religious and medical reasons and excluding those employees who work "fully remotely" or have a current remote work agreement in place, they added.
 Mount Sinai said any employee who did not comply with the requirement — and did not have an allowable exemption — would face disciplinary action, "up to and including termination."

 Equinox gyms, SoulCycle studios.
 Equinox Group and its portfolio of brands announced that its members, riders, and employees will be required to show one-time proof of vaccination to enter Equinox clubs, SoulCycle studios, and corporate offices, starting in New York City in early September.
 For those who require medical and religious accommodations, Equinox Group says it will work with members, riders, and employees accordingly.
 The company also stated that it plans to introduce similar policies in all of its markets.